AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 |tr_firenet_policy|

-Step 7: Subscribe Firewall Vendor in AWS Marketplace
+Step 7: Subscribe to Firewall Vendor in AWS Marketplace
 *************************************************************

 At this point, FireNet functionality on Transit Gateway is enabled and FireNet policy is created for spokes.
-It is time to subscribe the firewall vendor and deploy the firewall.
+It is time to subscribe to the firewall vendor and deploy the firewall.

-1. Navigate to **Firewall Network -> Setup -> #2 Subscribe to Firewall Vendor Product** in AWS Marketplace
-#.
-Follow the link to subscribe to Check Point, Palo Alto or Fortinet in AWS Marketplace.
+In your AWS marketplace, subscribe to the supported firewall vendor using an access account onboarded to the Controller.

 .. note::
     Please subscribe the firewall but do not launch the firewall.

 |subscribe_firewall|

-Step 8a: Launch and Associate Firewall Instance
+Step 2a: Launch and Associate Firewall Instance
 *****************************************************************

 This approach is recommended if this is the first Firewall instance to be attached to the gateway.